 When a principle is provided in a case, please provide the following: Full Name, Date of Birth (DOB), Louisiana SID Number (State Identification).
 If a LASID number does not exist for an individual, the submitting agency will need to provide a ten print card.

-Elimination prints from the victim should be obtained: Example - in residential burglaries – the prints of the homeowners should be provided.
+Elimination prints from the victim should be obtained, if possible: Example - in residential burglaries – the prints of the homeowners should be provided.

-Failure to provide elimination prints will affect whether or not a latent print is entered into the (Automated Fingerprint Identification Network) unsolved latent fingerprint database.

 Collection and Packaging: